 Have you found yourself wondering: What the heck is aspect ratio?

 What do these numbers mean?
-And how can they make a difference in your photography?
+And how can they make a difference in your digital photography?
 Answering these and other key questions will help you improve your composition and make you a much better photographer.